Piezospectroscopy: Applications

 Piezospectroscopy is used in industry to ensure safe operation of TBCs.

-Quality Control
+Quality control

 It is critical that TBCs be applied properly in order to prevent premature microfractures, delamination, and other structural failure.
 Through piezospectroscopy, parts can be put into service with the assurance of a properly protected substrate.

-Nondestructive Inspection/Remaining Lifetime Assessment
+Nondestructive inspection/remaining lifetime assessment

 Piezospectroscopy can accurately describe the extent of any discovered damage and provide accurate lifetime estimates in actual use.
 In addition, piezospectroscopy can be set up in situ.
 This, along with its noninvasive nature, makes piezospectroscopy an efficient method of onsite damage assessment.